nosilver4u/ewww-image-optimizer/readme.txt

 = 3.1.3 =
 * added: settings which require validation display appropriate errors when validation fails
+* added: filter to make sure test images in the ewww-image-optimizer folder never get optimized
 * fixed: optimizing "other" images with wp-cli was broken

 = 3.1.2 =